Capital Allocation

 AI isn't the thesis.
 AI is a parameter shift in the instrument characterization step.

-When the set of investable opportunities is small, allocation is easy - fund everything viable.
+When the set of investable opportunities is small, allocation is easy - fund each viable candidate.
 When the set expands, allocation becomes the bottleneck.
 You need to select from a much larger menu.
 This is why the allocation discipline becomes more important in an AI-enabled operating environment, not less.

 The Five-Stage Allocation Cycle